ogc1231/sample-pad/TESTING.md

 When multiple button pads are spam pressed on mobile the audio cuts out completely.

 ### Bug 5
-Error logged to the console when page is first loaded
+Error logged to the console when page is first loaded *BUG HAS BEEN FIXED*

 ![screenshot](https://github.com/ogc1231/sample-pad/blob/main/documentation/testing/bug5.png)